Francommit/win10_emulation_station/README.md

 TO-DO
 ------
-1. Change cores to grab the latest core set
-2. Add some pretty pictures to this page
+1. Add some pretty pictures to this page

 Troubleshooting